1. Understand and evaluate the organization, design, and construction of hardware and software systems for computing.

-After you declare a CS major (code 0701), be sure to sign up for our cs-ugrads mailing list.
+After declaring your CS major, be sure to sign up for our cs-ugrads mailing list.
 You may also sign up for cs-jobs, cs-internships, and cs-contests lists if you wish to receive job-related announcements.

 For students completing the BU Hub: use this Plan of Study worksheet as a guide when preparing for advising appointments or registration.